mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

 > ### rulings
 >
 > A list of the official rulings of the card.
-See the [Rulings](/data-models/rulings/) data model.
+See the [Rulings](/data-models/rulings/) Data Model.
 >
 > - **Type:** `Rulings[]`
 > - **Introduced:** `v4.0.0`